30 min. Introduction to Hazards

 The Educator Guide has a script, materials list, and prep directions.
 Be sure to have it open and ready to help guide you through every activity.

-Youth are introduced to the concepts of hazards as dangers and mitigation as a way to lessen the danger through a matching card game.
+Youth play a matching card game to introduce the concepts of hazards as dangers and mitigation as a way to lessen the danger.

 - Define both "hazard" and "mitigate" as a group